 Store leftover dinner rolls in an airtight container in the fridge for up to three days.
-I recommend serving them warm So you can reheat them in the oven by wrapping the rolls in tin foil and heating in a 350°F oven for 5-10 minutes.
+I recommend serving them warm, so you can reheat them in the oven by wrapping the rolls in tin foil and heating them in a 350°F oven for 5-10 minutes.
 Or microwave them for 30 seconds to 1 minute.

 Can I Freeze Dinner Rolls?